nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   ### Step 1: Preapring and Moungint the Dispenser Syringe

-  Plug the static spiral mixer to the cartidge and the fill up the 5cc syringe barrel by pressing the gun Use the centrifuge machine to remove the air bubbles from the dispensing syrige barrel Rplace tip cap with a precision dispanse tip from the syringe barrel and attach it to the adapter assembly
+  - Plug the static spiral mixer to the cartidge barrel
+  - Fill up the 5cc syringe barrel (Needle side is closed by the tip cap) by pressing the gun
+  - Use the centrifuge machine to remove the air bubbles from the dispensing syrige barrel
+  - Replace tip cap with a precision dispanse tip from the syringe barrel and attach it to the adapter assembly
+  - Mount the syringe on the robot

   ### Step 2: Purging the Dispenser Syring